Q: What’s the book about?

 A: Anyone who likes to get into the details of how things work.
-For you visual thinkers, here’s a pretty Venn diagram.
-I wanted to put this in the book, but it’s not mine, and I haven’t been able to track down the original author (genius?) who put this together.
+For you visual thinkers, here’s a pretty Venn diagram:

 Q: Who are you?
 How’d you get into cooking?

 A: Well, I’m the “Geek” in “Cooking for Geeks.”
-My background is software engineering; I’ve worked with a number of web and tech startup companies for the past decade, usually writing code and building the first prototype of a product.
-(I’m a “version one” guy, if that makes sense.)
+My background is software engineering; I’ve worked with a number of web and tech startup companies since graduating from college.

 When it comes to cooking, I don’t have any formal culinary training, which means I’ve hit the same stumbling blocks that most of us encounter while trying to learn how to cook.
 My parents always took time to cook, and growing up, it’s just something I was around.
 When I went off to college I realized that there was a lot of basic cooking that I didn’t know how to do.
 (Spaghetti and salmon turns out to not be such a good combo.)
 I spent a decade experimenting and learning, and wrote the book based on my experiences, thinking about the book that I’d have wanted ten years ago.

 Q: What the heck are you doing in the photo to the right?

 Making ice cream using liquid nitrogen.
 It makes fantastic ice cream because the liquid freezes so quickly that the water molecules in it don’t have time to form larger ice crystals.
 Upshot?
 Super creamy ice cream.

 You can also make strongly alcoholic ice cream this way, because the freezing point of ethanol is way, way above the boiling point of nitrogen.
 Just be sure to check the temperature of the ice cream before eating it—wouldn’t want to freeze anyone’s tongue!
 Wistful look.